 What is the Purpose of Placement Testing?

 This is a “Placement Assessment,” not a test.
 The difference is that a Placement Assessment is designed to determine what a student knows and what a student needs to work on.
-At the end of the ALEKS PPL Assessment, a student will have a much better sense of his/her strengths and weaknesses in math.
-Students then have a chance to brush on topics that may have been forgotten or haven’t been practiced for some time.
+At the end of the ALEKS PPL Assessment, students will have a much better sense of their strengths and weaknesses in math.
+Students then have a chance to brush up on topics that may have been forgotten or haven’t been practiced for some time.

 When do I take the ALEKS PPL Assessment?